ManueGE/Raccoon/README.md

 ````

-We can override the `Endpoint` class to add some custom parameters as authentication headers, api keys, or validation to the request generated.
+We can override the `Endpoint` class to add some custom parameters as authentication headers, api keys, perform validations or [log the request](http://github.com/ManueGE/AlamofireActivityLogger).
 For instance:

 ````
 class MyAppEndpoint: Endpoint {